-13. September 2018 FutureLab Europe is looking forward to our upcoming photo exhibition and panel debate “Crossing Identities: Diversity and Inclusion in Europe”, taking place on 24 September at 6pm at Atelier 29, Rue Jacques de Lalaing 29, 1000 Brussels.
-In the context of the FutureLab Europe 2018 Autumn Conference, the exhibition will showcase the … Continue reading Photo exhibition in Brussels: discussing diversity and inclusion in Europe
+26. September 2018 In the context of the FutureLab Europe 2018 Autumn Conference, the photo exhibition and panel debate “Crossing Identities: Diversity and Inclusion in Europe” took place on 24 September at Atelier 29.
+It showcased the work of the project “Crossed Paths of Europe” which aims to highlight similarities and differences between migrants and local residents … Continue reading Photo exhibition in Brussels: discussing diversity and inclusion in Europe

 Posted on 3.
 April 2017 by Fiona Fritz

 Closing borders, limiting immigration and a faster expulsion of criminal asylum seekers.
 These topics currently dominate the discourse on migration all over Europe.
 The numbers of people seeking refuge in Europe has been on the rise for the last 5-10 years.
 But since 2015 this topic is on the front pages of news outlets in Germany almost every single day.
 Merkel's "Wir schaffen das!"
 (We’ll make it!) was met with scepticism by parts of the population and many politicians.